UHDanke/gd_docs/suggestions/suggestions.md

 ## Sequence "Ignore Toggled" option.

-Allows Sequence to skip toggled groups.
+Sequence ignores toggled groups and skips to the next active group.

 ## Advanced Random "Ignore Toggled" option.

 Toggled groups have 0 weight with this option.
+This would be useful for adding unique drops or actions that are removed from the loot table.

 ## Time Control "Clear" options